Ability to push DHCP settings to two servers

 If you have DHCP in failover mode, the OMAPI lease creation doesn't take effect on the second one.
 If it'd be possible to push to both this would be a great workaround - but I appreciate that the number of use cases is pretty darn small :-)

-#2 Updated by Adrian Bridgett about 6 years ago
+#2 Updated by Adrian Bridgett over 6 years ago

 Hi Ohad, I'm not aware of one.
 The internet is thin on the ground in terms of info but OMAPI and ISC DHCP server doesn't seem to propagate the lease from one to the other.
 So basically we just need the ability to say "please push the lease to a list of DHCP servers rather than just one" and then it can iterate over it.

-#4 Updated by David Swift over 5 years ago
+#4 Updated by David Swift about 6 years ago

 For what it is worth, the research I did indicates that any host leases added via OMAPI will not be picked up by the failover built into isc-dhcp-server.
 The only definitive statement I see about OMAPI not updating secondaries is from 2001, but I have not found anything to indicate that that situation has changed.I may try to implement this for us, by the following: